Change tracking speed setting

-Normally, we don’t cover about Apple products here at IntoWindows.
-But as many Windows users are using the Apple’s Magic Trackpad with Windows 7, we have decided to cover a small piece of software that helps you enhance the Trackpad experience in Windows 7.
+Normally, we don’t cover Apple products here at IntoWindows.
+But as many Windows users are using Apple’s Magic Trackpad with Windows 7, we have decided to cover a small piece of software that helps you enhance the Trackpad experience in Windows 7.

 If you have been using the Magic Trackpad for a while, you probably know that there is not even a single option available to personalize Magic Trackpad settings in Windows 7.

 This is not a problem anymore with the release of Magic Trackpad Control Panel for 32-bit and 64-bit Windows.
-The software allows you personalize Trackpad settings.
+The software allows you to personalize Trackpad settings.
 The program basically provides options to change tracking speed, double-click speed, scrolling speed and other gesture settings.

 Options are available to enable/disable tap to click, dragging, drag lock, secondary click, scroll, and secondary tab gestures.